sophondetector/tunnel-vision/README.md

-# Reedy
+# Tunnel Vision
-Reedy is a Chrome extension to help you read stuff and eliminate distractions on the Internet.
+Tunnel Vision is a Chrome extension to help you read stuff and eliminate distractions on the Internet.
-Reedy helps you read by darkening the screen except for a single line, so you can read them one at a time.
+Tunnel Vision helps you read by darkening the screen except for a single line, so you can read them one at a time.

 ## Development
-Reedy is written in `typescript`, and built with `vite` and `crxjs`.
+Tunnel Vision is written in `typescript`, and built with `vite` and `crxjs`.

 ## Installation
 ### Building